-The traditional MPH program consists of 42 credit hours and occurs over 2 years; however, there is a fast track option available that allows students with the appropriate GPA to complete the program in three semesters.
-Students admitted to the PsyD/MPH program can complete both degrees in 5 years, completing 33 credits of the MPH in year 3 of the PsyD program.
-Three courses (CPSY 712, CPSY 715, CPSY 993) in the PsyD program will fulfill MPH elective requirements and advanced practice requirements.
+Students admitted to the PsyD/MPH program can complete both degrees in 5 years.
+Thirty-three (33 credits) of the MPH will be completed while fulfilling courses in the PsyD program.
+Students may begin taking MPH courses as early as their first year of enrollment in the PsyD program.
+Three courses (CPSY 712, CPSY 715, and three credits of the 6-credit sequence CPSY 993) in the PsyD program will fulfill MPH elective requirements and applied practice requirements.
 Students must also complete 40 hours of public health service.
-The PsyD program consists of 100 credit hours.
-The PsyD curriculum remains unchanged in the combined degree program.
+The PsyD program consists of 100 credit hours and remains unchanged in the combined degree program.
 Students who complete the program will be awarded a Doctor of Psychology in Clinical Psychology (PsyD) and Master of Public Health (MPH).

 The outcomes and learning objectives for the PsyD and MPH programs will remain unchanged, as the student will complete both programs, with only minor adaptatations.

 The PsyD program’s mission is to prepare psychologists as integrated healthcare practitioners who contribute to and apply scientific knowledge of human behavior to benefit individuals, systems, and society.

 - Graduates with broad and general training in the science of psychology grounded in the biopsychosocial model.
 This aim reflects discipline-specific knowledge of history and systems of psychology, basic content areas in scientific psychology, research and quantitative methods, and advanced integrative knowledge in scientific psychology.